Liaoliaoliaole/LOG-core/README.md

 of the project.
 Many small building blocks that change the form of the information from one protocol to other(s).

 ### Project Description
-The Morfeas project was initially started as an implementation of a software gateway solution system (currently named Morfeas-Proto) that provide (and translate) measurements data from some proprietary devices (SDAQ family) with CANbus compatible interface (SDAQnet) to OPC-UA protocol (Open62541 based).
+The Morfeas project initially started as an implementation of a software gateway solution system (currently named Morfeas-Proto) that provide (and translate) measurements data from some proprietary devices (SDAQ family) with CANbus compatible interface (SDAQnet) to OPC-UA protocol (Open62541 based).